For two years, I worked part-time. Whenever someone learned this, their first question for me was always, “How old are your kids?”

 These can sometimes be the hardest ones of all because these are the things that feel very important to us and we want to do them.
 These typically aren’t things that we can deprioritize nor do we want to.
 If we are busy with these things, the main focus should be to cope and become more efficient where possible.

 Focusing on self-care is important.
-I heard from various people in our Twitter discussion about busyness that getting off the grid through camping or a long bike ride are important ways of coping with busyness.
+I heard from various people in our Twitter discussion about busyness that getting out into nature is an important way of coping with busyness and stress.